HarutyunDanielyan/django-site/README.md

 ## Usage
 ### Instructions for Use
-**Overview:** News Website allows users to view, create, and edit news articles.
+**Overview:** News Website allows users to view, create and edit news articles.

 #### Viewing News
 The homepage displays the latest news.
 Click on the article title to open the full content.

 #### Creating a New Article
 1. Click the "Create Article" button.
-2. Fill out the form with the title, content, and category.
+2. Fill out the form with the title, content and category.
 3. Click the "Save" button.

 #### Editing and Deleting Articles